Furnisher

 Furnisher is not the same as a Credit Bureau.
 The bureau collects and displays the file.
 The furnisher is the organization that provides account information into that system.

 It is also not automatically the same as a collector.
 A collector can be a furnisher in some circumstances, but many furnishers are lenders, card issuers, or other creditors reporting ordinary account information.
+That is one reason a Direct Dispute can be different from a collector-focused communication about the debt itself.

 Knowledge Check